 Never point the finger of blame at your users, even if they made the mistake.
 Instead, take ownership of the problem and apologize for the error.

-Emailcenter UK takes this one step further by accepting the blame and asking you to choose an employee to fire.
+Emailcenter UK took this one step further by accepting the blame and asking you to choose an employee to fire.

-The humor continues once you’ve chosen which employee gets the boot.
+The humor continue once you chose which employee got the boot.

 Poor James!
 (Gotta love the developer nerd/Star Trek humor!)